deatona404/clipboard-to-color/README.md

 ## Inspiration

-I recently installed Microsoft PowerToys and made frequent use of the ColorPicker tool it adds to colorpick various things on my screen and not in Krita.
+I recently installed [Microsoft PowerToys](https://github.com/microsoft/PowerToys) and made frequent use of the Color Picker tool it adds to colorpick various things on my screen and not in Krita.
 Unfortunately, the only method I could find to get that hexcode into Krita for work was opening up the color palette and manually pasting it in.
 Obviously, that impedes workflow, so I threw a script together and made it a plugin.

 ## Limitations